uts-magic-lab/pyride_clients/README.md

 # pyride_remote.onRobotTelemetryStatus is called when the client starts or stops receiving messages from the server.
 ```

-## TiNRemote: a client utility tool
+## TiNRemote: a client utility
-**TiNRemote** is a simple utility tool that has been developed to validate and demonstrate the capabilities of PyRIDE client server infrastructure.
-It is a remote client that can retrieve real-time video and audio data feeds from a PyRIDE server.
-TiN can issue simple text to the robot's Text-to-Speech system, allowing it speak on behalf of the client.
-Finally, TiN can remote control both head and body movement of the connected robot.
+**TiNRemote** is a utility tool that has been developed to validate and demonstrate the capabilities of PyRIDE client server infrastructure.
+It is a simple remote client that can retrieve real-time video and audio data feeds from a PyRIDE robot server.
+TiNRemote can issue text messages to the robot's Text-to-Speech system, allowing the robot to speak on behalf of the client.
+Finally, TiNRemote can remote control both head and body movement of the connected robot.
+TiNRemote is available on OS X, Windows and Linux.
+There is also an iOS version of TinRemote available in [AppStore](https://itunes.apple.com/au/app/tinremote/id1057118291?mt=8) with slightly different functionalities.
+Its user instructions is [here](#ios).

 <img src="https://cloud.githubusercontent.com/assets/6646691/10659064/9251e944-78e8-11e5-88ef-3290278de13b.png" width="400">

 **Figure 1.
-TiNRemote Login Windows.**
+TiNRemote Login.**

 Again, you need a valid access code in order to connect to the PyRIDE server (See Figure 1).
 Once connected, you can click the ```play``` button in the middle of the screen to initiate video and audio streaming.
 If the robot is configured with multiple cameras, you will be able to see  ```< >``` buttons that allow you to switch between the cameras.
 While video is streaming, you can control the robot head movement by double clicking the image area.